|Nutrition Facts (per serving)|

 4 ounces dairy-free dark chocolate, melted

 1 cup dairy-free sour cream

-Optional: 1 to 2 tablespoons melted dairy-free dark chocolate, for decorating
+1 to 2 tablespoons melted dairy-free dark chocolate, for decoration, optional

 Dairy-free chocolate wafer cookies, for topping, optional

 Prepare the dairy-free Oreo pie crust according to the recipe.
 There are also Oreo pie crusts available for sale in the baking aisle of most grocery stores.
 Check the labels to make sure this type of crust is dairy free if that is a necessity for you.

 In a large mixing bowl, beat the dairy-free cream cheese until smooth.
 Gradually add the powdered sugar, beating until well combined.
 Add the melted dark dairy-free chocolate, beating until smooth.

 Spread half of the mixture on top of the prepared crust in an even layer.